Learn how to make Mod Podge paper mache bowls the easy way! You can paint them any colors you like to match your decor. So simple!

 You can keep the bowl as-is, or you can paint it.
 Paint inside.
 Give it a coat and let dry.
 See if you need two coats (I used two).

-Once you’re done, flip the bowl over and do the outside as well.
+Once you’re done, flip the bowl over and completely cover the outside as well.
 I used a different color on the outside.

 Once painted, you can leave as-is (again), or you can use Mod Podge to seal.
 You can use the same Mod Podge from the first steps – or you can use a tougher version, like Mod Podge Hard Coat.
 I wouldn’t go buy anything special, but I happened to have some on hand.